Genetic history of Italy: Prehistoric and historical populations of Italy

-The Iron Age and early Republican Italic and Etruscan samples overlaps with present-day Italians and other west Mediterranean populations.
+The Iron Age and early Republican Italic and Etruscan samples overlap with present-day Italians and other west Mediterranean populations.
 DNA analysis demonstrates that ancient Greek colonization had a significant lasting effect on the local genetic landscape of Southern Italy and Sicily (Magna Graecia), with modern people from that region having significant Greek admixture.
 Overall, the genetic differentiation between the Latins, Etruscans and the preceding proto-Villanovan population of Italy was found to be insignificant.

 Recent DNA studies confirmed the arrival of Steppe-related ancestry and Y-haplogroup R1b-M269/P312 in Northern Italy to at least 2000 BCE and in Central Italy by 1600 BCE, with this ancestral component increasing through time.
 Yediay et al. (2024, Preprint) confirms that the arrival of this Steppe-related ancestry in Italy was primarily mediated by Western European Bell Beaker populations, likely contributing to the emergence of the Italic and Celtic languages and consistent with the Italo-Celtic linguistic hypothesis.
 This Bell Beaker-related steppe ancestry was in turn derived from the earlier Corded Ware culture, rather than directly from the Yamnaya culture.
 The Greeks and the Illyrians, who had acquired Western steppe herder ancestry directly from Yamnaya groups of Eastern Europe, thus represented a secondary source of this lineage in Italy, alongside Y-chromosome haplogroups like R1b-Z2103 (Z2108), I-M223, J-M12 (J2b-L283) and J2a-Y7011.

 Several studies traced a substantial migration from the Eastern Mediterranean into the Italian peninsula during the Principate.
 This Eastern Mediterranean signal, whose ultimate origins lies in the contemporary Anatolia, although minor geneflow from Southeastern Europe, the Levant, and the South Caucasus cannot be excluded, persists in the genetic record of Medieval and modern-day Italian populations albeit in a heavily diluited form due to significant genetic admixture with Central and Northern European groups.